fonta-rh/two-node-toolbox-tnf/deploy/openshift-clusters/README.md

 - Source the `proxy.env` file by running `source proxy.env`.
 - After sourcing the file, you should be able to run oc get nodes to see the nodes running in your deployed cluster.

-> Note: The proxy.env file assumes a relative path for the kubeconfig.
-You can move the kubeconfig file or change the path in proxy.env to an absolute path for convenience.
+> Note: The proxy.env file automatically detects its location and sets the correct absolute path for the kubeconfig, making it work from any directory where it's sourced.

 ### Optional: Accessing the Console WebUI